 The temptation of these two cities is understandable; direct flights, hotels serving a homely western breakfast, English-speaking distributors, and demonstrably wealthy, sophisticated consumers with a seemingly insatiable hunger for foreign wares.
 Yet the reality is often not so dreamy.
 The competition in these two cities is fierce and they house some of the most discerning consumers on the planet.
 There have been a number of successful brands such as Bestseller and Proya that have found mouth-watering success by honing their focus to China’s less glamourous cities.

 There’s no disputing that China’s first tier cities remain full of opportunities, but there are plenty of other cities that should be on the radar.
-With the recent admission of Nanjing and Qingdao, China now has a dozen cities with GDP topping ¥1 trillion ($145 billion).
+Nanjing and Qingdao recently joined Shanghai, Beijing, Guangzhou, Shenzhen, Tianjin, Chongqing, Suzhou, Wuhan, Chengdu and Hangzhou, to take China’s count to a dozen cities with GDP topping ¥1 trillion ($145 billion).
 To give some perspective, economic output of each of those cities is more than Myanmar, Cambodia, Uganda and Estonia combined.

 The sheer size of China’s individual cities or clusters of cities often justifies localised tactics for different locations.
 This accounts for variances in climate, lifestyle, taste, culture, retail and even online habits – just as you’d localise for smaller markets such as Myanmar or Cambodia.